sara-sabr/ITStrategy/_posts/en/2021-10-05-product-management-part-2.md

 **If, in their periodic program renewal activities, Programs do not seek sufficient funding to sustain their digital operations, it affects their results**.
 And when TB funding requests are predictably answered with a reduced budget response, difficult prioritization decisions need to be made (e.g. number of employee laptops procured and maintained, labour costs to make changes to software systems).

-The current method to prioritize work is to bundle it as projects, and then compete these projects for the limited resources of the organization, or increase its capacity by hiring or contracting out.
+The current method to prioritize work is to bundle it as projects, and then compete these projects for the limited resources of the organization.
-These projects are currently necessary to obtain new expenditure authorities from parliament[^5], but not if we already have the necessary sources of funds AND authorities.
 This creates a lag for delivery.

 And to [get results](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=31300), delivery matters.

 ESDC [counts 50 programs](https://dialogue/grp/WG6278300/SitePages/Performance%20Information%20Profiles.aspx) grouped in 5 core responsibilities.
-For common IT services needed to deliver on those programs (e.g. software application development, pension system changes, benefit payment system changes), the competition is ***fierce***.
+For common IT services needed to deliver on those programs (e.g. software application development on the benefit payment system), the competition is ***fierce***.
 Multiple projects collide for IT commitments.
 The bigger the projects, the further in the future the commitments are sought.
 IT’s internal capacity spends a great deal of time managing this overhead and dealing with the inevitable changes that a complex environment like Digital Transformation brings.